tombrille/svelteplot/src/routes/features/facets/+page.md

 title: Facets
 ---

-Facets are a way to split a plot into multiple panels
+Facets are a way to split a plot into multiple panels.

 ```svelte live
 <script>